Azure-Samples/azure-ai-video-creation-playbook/README.md

 ![image](https://github.com/user-attachments/assets/c09ee49b-b252-417a-8e59-805b89d255cd)

-## Step 5: Video Editing in Adobe Premiere Pro
+## Step 5: Video Editing

 ### Objective
 Refine videos by adding professional edits and visual assets.

+> [!NOTE]
+> In the current example, we are using Adobe Premiere Pro, but you can use any video editing software.

 ### Process
 1. Import the MP4 video into Adobe Premiere Pro (or use any other video editing software)